awsdocs/aws-systems-manager-user-guide/doc_source/change-requests-review-aggregate-command-line.md

    **Multiple accounts and Regions with output grouped by Region**

-   This command returns a count of all change requests for the AWS accounts and Regions specified in the resource data sync\.
+   This command returns a count of all change requests for the Amazon Web Services accounts and AWS Regions specified in the resource data sync\.
 The output displays count information per Region\.

 ------
 #### [ Linux & macOS ]